moderneus/Vulkan/notes/Vulkan-Objects/Fence.md

 # What is a Fence?

-The Fence is a synchronization mechanism between CPU and GPU operations.
-It allows the CPU wait before the GPU ends and than continue.
-The Fence as a Semaphore come in two states: idle and signal.
-For example: the CPU cannot save a screenshot until the [Image](Image.md) is rendered.
+The Fence is a synchronization mechanism between host (CPU) and device (GPU) operations.
+It allows the host wait for the device to finish and then continue.
+The Fence like a Semaphore come in two states: idle and signal.
+For example: the host cannot save a screenshot until the [Image](Image.md) is rendered.

 # Dependencies

-The Fence directly depends on the [Device](Device.md) which from it is allocated.
-The Fence creates dependencies itself between CPU and GPU operations.
+The Fence directly depends on the [Device](Device.md) from which it is allocated.
+The Fence creates dependencies itself between host and device operations.

 # Links